samseyller/PowerShell-SysAdmin-Tools/readme.md

 ## Included Functions

+### dir-size

+Calculates the size of a directory, including all sub-folders and sub-files.
+Prints in human-readable figures such as 123.45 GB or 35.79 MB.
+Optinally, you may use the -bytes flag to return the raw size in bytes.

+Usage:

+    dir-size [path]

 ### (P)ing

 A replacemnt for ping.
 An optional count parameter can be supplied.
 If none is given, the ping will run indefinetly.